particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 action suggested in the test results summary.
 These calls-to-action are designed to help your team quickly identify a solution to the connectivity issue that has arisen.
-In this scenario, the call to action is simple &mdash; reactivate the SIM.
+In this scenario, the call to action is {{#if electron}}simple &mdash; reactivate the SIM{{else}} to visit the docs to troubleshoot device connectivity{{/if}}.
 Remote Diagnostics provides this call-to-action intelligently based on the test failures.

 To help uncover what the cause of the issue might be, the last known device diagnostic reading is displayed.
-For this device, we can see that the SIM card is deactivated.
-This prevents the device from connecting and the cellular network from initiatiing a session.
+For this device, we can see that
+{{#if electron}}the SIM card is deactivated.
+This prevents the device from connecting and the cellular network from initiatiing a session.{{else}} the last known diagnostics reading showed a weak Wi-Fi signal.
+This may be the cause of why the device is now not responsive to requests from the Particle Cloud.{{/if}}